temp-tina/temp-tina.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Two papers are accepted by SIGIR-AP 2025.
+Two papers are accepted by **SIGIR-AP 2025**.
 Congrats to Hengran and Minghao!